GSA/digitalgov.gov/content/post/2016-03-03-how-people-learn-to-navigate-government-services.md

 date: 2016-03-03 2:43:04 -0400
 title: 'How People Learn to Navigate Government Services'
-summary: 'This is part three of a series detailing the findings of a team of researchers from 18F and the General Services Administration who studied broad trends in people’sperceptions of and interactions with the government.
+summary: 'This is part three of a series detailing the findings of a team of researchers from 18F and the General Services Administration who studied broad trends in people’s perceptions of and interactions with the government.
 You can find the introduction to the series on our website and a complete pdf of the research findings on'
 authors: [carolyn-dew, colin-macarthur, john-yuda]
 categories:
   - UX